HungryMuttis/Tweaks/README.md

     public override bool Required => false; // (optional) if set to true, disallows the user to turn off the feature.
 The initialize method for it is always called.
 Default: false (user can disable your feature) public override string FeatureName => "YourFeatureName"; // name your feature.
 It can be with spaces or without public override string FeatureDescription => "Explain what your feature does";

+    public ConfigEntry<float> SomeSetting { get; private set; } = null!; // example setting

+    public override void CreateConfig(ConfigSection section)
+    {
+        // this function is always called.
+No matter if this feature is enabled or not
+        // you can register your feature config here SomeSetting = section.Bind(
+            nameof(SomeSetting), // the name of the setting 20f, // the default value of the setting
+            """
+            The description of this setting
+            """); // description
+    }

     public override void Initialize()
     {
         // this function is only called if the feature is enabled
         // some code that initializes your feature.
 Put the SingletonNetworkComponent GameObject creating here }

-    public override void CreateConfig(ConfigFile config)
-    {
-        // this function is always called.
-No matter if this feature is enabled or not
-        // you can register your feature config here
-    }
 }